nixworks/public/news/2007/03/28/README.md

 ##### Guinea
 ### [ As many as 60 people die off the coast of Guinea as a pirogue or open fishing boat carrying 120 people capsizes. ](/news/2007/03/28/as-many-as-60-people-die-off-the-coast-of-guinea-as-a-pirogue-or-open-fishing-boat-carrying-120-people-capsizes.md)
-_Context: fishing boat, pirogue, Guinea_
+_Context: pirogue, Guinea, fishing boat_

 ##### Czech Republic
 ### [ The Czech government announced that it will open negotiations with the US Government over participation in the missile defense shield. ](/news/2007/03/28/the-czech-government-announced-that-it-will-open-negotiations-with-the-us-government-over-participation-in-the-missile-defense-shield.md)
-_Context: missile defense, United States, Czech Republic_
+_Context: missile defense, Czech Republic, American_

 ##### Ecuador
 ### [ Ecuadorean judge Juan Ramirez reinstates 57 members of the National Congress of Ecuador only to be dismissed by the electoral tribunal that dismissed the members of Congress. ](/news/2007/03/28/ecuadorean-judge-juan-ramirez-reinstates-57-members-of-the-national-congress-of-ecuador-only-to-be-dismissed-by-the-electoral-tribunal-that.md)
-_Context: Juan Ramirez, Congress, Ecuador_
+_Context: Ecuador, Juan Ramirez, Congress_

 ##### Beijing Subway
 ### [ A collapsed tunnel during construction of a Beijing Subway line results in six trapped. ](/news/2007/03/28/a-collapsed-tunnel-during-construction-of-a-beijing-subway-line-results-in-six-trapped.md)